James-d-Harris/QuickChange/Project Documentation/validation.md

         - Would you recommend this game to others?

-            - Yes, I would recommend this game to by boss and the other student teachers I work with.
+            - Yes, I would recommend this game to my boss and the other student teachers I work with.

         - Who do you think could benefit most from this game?